Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 2,038 trips per day across all routes, equating to approximately 113 weekly trips per individual stop.
+Residents have excellent accessibility to these stops, with an average distance of 137 meters from their nearest stop.
+The service frequency is 2,038 trips per day across all routes, which amounts to approximately 113 weekly trips per individual stop.

 Frequently Asked Questions - Transport